FAQs

 Is there a waiting list for tickets and can I be put on it?

 We don’t have a waiting list.
 We’ve decided the fairest way to reallocate tickets is to release them all on the same day, so you don’t need to keep checking the website.
-Any available festival and meal tickets from returns and cancellations will be released on the website as part of a second ticket release at 7pm UK time on Thursday 3rd October 2024.
+Any available festival and meal tickets from returns and cancellations will be released on the website on these dates:

 After this date, any tickets that become available due to last-minute cancellations will immediately become available on the website, so please check back there.